 According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners recognize that their furnace could give off deadly carbon monoxide gas, but over half don't do anything to keep it from occurring.

 “Carbon monoxide is a colorless odorless gas that can be very harmful,” says Dr. Lance Broy.
 “Initial symptoms can be mistaken for the flu – you can have nausea and fatigue but actually can progress and cause organ damage or even death.”

 Any appliance in your home that utilizes fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the chance to discharge carbon monoxide if the system is not operating correctly or if it wasn’t installed appropriately.

 Your annual furnace service company can help find any troubling problems.
 When you have furnace service completed, your technician should:

 - Make sure that your furnace isn’t emitting carbon monoxide

 - Search for any other out-of-place things that may compromise your safety

 - Help you identify any additional areas where you may want to consider adding a carbon monoxide detector

-- Tune-up your system so that you know your equipment is working at its best efficiency, helping provide peace-of-mind that you’re in an ideal spot to potentially save money this winter
+- Tune-up your system so that you know your equipment is running at its best efficiency, helping offer peace-of-mind that you’re in an ideal spot to potentially save money this winter

-It’s important to keep in mind that many furnace manufacturers may require annual furnace service to keep your system under their warranty.
-That’s where the experts at Rolf Griffin Service Experts Heating & Air Conditioning can help.
+It’s important to keep in mind that many furnace manufacturers could require annual furnace service to keep your system under their warranty.
+That’s where the experts at Rolf Griffin Service Experts can help.
 We’re here to help you have not only a comfortable home, but more importantly, a safe one.
-Give us a call at or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the colder months.
+Give us a call at 260-557-1275 or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the winter months.